RoryBarnes/LP890-9/CassiniMulti/README.rst

 TODO:

-1. Modify sun.in to match Speculoos-1's properties
+1. Modify sun.in to match LP 890-9's properties
 2. Modify TGb.in and TGc.in to match planets b and c
 3. Assume circular orbits
 4. Consider a range of initial obliquities and precession angles